caseykneale/PickingALanguage2020/fieldnotes/adventure.md

         lookupVisited = Seq.findIndicesL (`IntSet.notMember` elementSet) nbIDs --list of neighbors indices not at node lookupSeq = Seq.fromList lookupVisited
 ```
 Then I realized something troubling...
 I couldn't think of a sound way to write a BreadthFirstSearch in a purely functional way.
 I mean, I could, but implementing it was awful.
 It turns out, after some googling, this sort of thing has earned people Journal Articles.
 Yikes.
 Let's remember BFS/DFS traversals in C++ are maybe 30 lines of code at a maximum.
-An undergraduate excercise.
+A common undergraduate excercise...
 That's when it hit me...

 Haskell is kind of *academic*.
 Sure, for some tasks(compilers, etc), it is a gold standard for production but for desktop applications, and my interest, it was more of a gymnasium than it a trusty toolchest.
 Maybe I knew this going into it...
 The lack of common/easy tools to staticly compile Haskell is noteable.

 Okay so, Haskell wasn't my cup of tea.
 Despite having only spent 2-3 weeks with it I'll always have a fond reverence for its ambition.
 Right up there with LISP.
 To be fair I did find learning basic Haskell easier than learning basic Rust.
 That said...
 I can gaurantee difficult haskell is exponentially more difficult than difficult Rust!
 Anyways, with monads and a few other doo-dads under my belt, I decided something more imperitive would make life easy.

 ## F# - Graph API
 F# was interesting,I was using a *.NET* language on Ubuntu.
 Something that in 2015 I didn't think would ever happen.
-The support for the language via VSCode was pretty clean.
+The support for the language via VSCode was quite good.
 Writing a BFS was trivial because while loops and side effects exist in F#,
 ```fsharp
 let breadthFirstTraversal (g : Graph<'w>) (id : int) =
     let mutable visitted =